-Mission: Continuum: Lifelong Learning in Neurology aids neurology professionals in improving the clinical care of patients and in demonstrating continued competency.
+Mission: Continuum: Lifelong Learning in Neurology aids neurology professionals throughout their careers in improving the clinical care of patients and in demonstrating continued competency.

-Vision: Continuum: Lifelong Learning in Neurology will present the highest quality in-depth information on topics in neurology and be the premier continuing medical education publication for neurology professionals.
+Vision: Continuum: Lifelong Learning in Neurology will present the highest quality in-depth information on topics in neurology and be the premier continuing medical education publication for neurology professionals throughout their careers.

 Continuum: Lifelong Learning in Neurology is abstracted/indexed in MEDLINE/PubMed (February 2010-present), Embase (June 2006-present), Scopus (2006-present), and PsycInfo (December 2008-present).
 The National Library of Medicine title abbreviation for MEDLINE, Continuum (Minneap Minn), should be used when citing articles in this journal.